tdiderich/queryai/README.md

 ```
 cp .env_sample .env
 ```
-3. Update all of the secrets needed based on the script you'd like to run (NOTE: you need to rerun pipenv shell anytime you update these values to reload them)
+3. Update your .env file with the proper values - email me at tyler@query.ai if you need help with these
 ```
 # PYTHON - this should be the path you cloned this repo into + /queryai
 PYTHONPATH=/path/to/queryai